 Aim/Action Outcome/Impact Extend the range and reach of the curriculum offer relating to sustainability and carbon literacy.
-Develop the 16-19 construction offer to include the development of retrofit technologies and skills.
+Provide additional opportunities within the 16-19 construction and wider offer to extend the skills and knowledge surrounding sustainability and carbon literacy.
 Pro-actively promote an enhanced offer of Adult Education focused on sustainability.
 Promote the use of the sustainable house located at the Ellesmere Port Campus to engage employers in the development and delivery of innovative educational activities.
-Deliver Skills Bootcamps in Green Skills for example installation of electrical vehicle charging points and solar installation photovoltaic panels Exploit opportunities created by the development of the LSIP to develop an employer responsive curriculum.
-Ensure skills and Labour Market Intelligence (LMI) is embedded within the curriculum planning cycle.
-Refresh and review the Employer Advisory Boards to ensure all sectors and skills are represented and provide meaningful opportunities to influence and support curriculum development.
-Embed a new Customer Relationship Management (CRM) system to support effective stakeholder communication and relationships.
-Support employers and local stakeholders to develop an understanding and awareness of the Cheshire and Warrington Institute of Technology Continue to identify key employers and develop meaningful interactions whereby employers derive benefits from these interactions leading to increased employer support for the College.Promote the benefits to employers of investing in their existing workforce by engaging with higher level study.
-Maintain a Level 4+ curriculum offer that is accessible to employees and supports them to advance their career.
+Deliver Skills Bootcamps in Green Skills for example installation of electrical vehicle charging points and solar installation photovoltaic panels.
+Develop and deliver three new apprenticeship Standards for 2025-26 in in Groundworker, Engineering Construction Pipefitter and Low Carbon Heating Technician.
+Exploit opportunities created by the Enterprise Cheshire and Warrington and the Local Skills Improvement Plan.
+Integrate skills development and LMI systematically within the curriculum planning cycle to ensure alignment with current and future workforce needs.
+Continue the embed the Employer Advisory Boards to ensure strong representation by employers and key stakeholders, providing meaningful opportunities to influence and support curriculum development.
+Embed the Customer Relationship Management (CRM) system to support effective stakeholder communication and relationships.
+Support employers and local stakeholders to develop an understanding and awareness of the Cheshire and Warrington Institute of Technology Continue to identify key employers and develop meaningful interactions whereby employers derive benefits from these interactions leading to increased employer support for the College.
+Promote the benefits to employers of investing in their existing workforce by engaging with higher level study.
+Maintain a Level 4+ curriculum offer that is accessible to employers and employees, supporting them as they work to advance their career.
 Continue to provide an extensive range of Information, Advice and Guidance activities to ensure people get valuable information to help them make informed decisions about the subjects to study and the career pathway to follow.
-Further develop relationships with schools to ensure learners understand the options available to them when they leave school.
-Further extend opportunities for careers, information, advice and guidance for adults.
-Continued focus on engaging learners with non-traditional areas of learning i.e., males into health and care, females into digital, engineering and construction.
+Collaborate with strategic partners and schools to further develop and implement a comprehensive transition programme that ensures all learners experience a seamless and high-quality progression from secondary school to post-16 education.
+Collaborate with strategic partners to develop and implement strategies and support services aimed at assisting young people in the region who are most at risk of becoming not in education, employment, or training (NEET).
+Ensure all adult learners have access to impartial information, advice and guidance as part of their studies.
+Design and implement campaigns aimed at challenging and dismantling gender stereotypes within various industries, promoting inclusivity and equal opportunities for all, and increasing enrolment in non-traditional fields of study.
+Develop an adult curriculum offer that promotes opportunities across the life sciences sector including an enhanced offer of GCSE Sciences and Access courses.
+The College is meeting the needs of local learners and preparing them to become successful employees and citizens who contribute to local, regional and national economy.
+A core focus for learners throughout their time at the College is the development of behaviours and skills required by employers.
+These behaviours include social, problem solving, teamwork, adaptability, and resilience.